jonatascm/starterlabs-challenge/README.md

 3. Update the configuration making a copy of .env.example to .env
 4. Deploy the smart contracts with command:<br>
    `npx hardhat run scripts/deploy.ts --network mumbai`
-5. Copy the token, nft and random generator addresses to `starter-web/src/configs/smartContractAddress.ts`
+5. Copy the token, nft and random generator addresses to `web/src/configs/smartContractAddress.ts`
-6. Run script to copy the abis to `starter-web/src/contracts/` with command: `npm run cp-contracts`
+6. Run script to copy the abis to `web/src/contracts/` with command: `npm run cp-contracts`
-7. Run web version in starter-web with command: `npm run dev`
+7. Run web version in web folder with command: `npm run dev`

 ## How to verify deployed contracts